Monday, December 26, 2016

 XOXOX

 I'm working, besides guests visiting family, it's pretty quiet!
 I'm reading the article you sent me!
-That article does sum it up pretty good.
+That article does sum it up pretty well.
 Thank you for sending it.

-Says a lot of the things that you and Alice Miller say and I bet you thought I don't pay attention LOL
+Says a lot of the things that you and Alice Miller say, and I bet you thought I didn't pay attention LOL

 It's inspiring me to write a blog.
-Because of people afraid to look in the mirror that's why I was targeted by a mob of sociopaths at my work because my book is a mirror and they didn't like their own reflections.
-They rather destroy me than take responsibility for their own childhood repression.
-And financially they did put me in a real bind, but as long I have health my finances will eventually recovery sooner or later.
-Seeing this scenario being played on a grand scale on the stage of the world is breaking my heart.
+People People are afraid to look in the mirror.
+That's why I was targeted by a mob of sociopaths at my work because my book is a mirror, and they didn't like their own reflections.
+They would rather destroy me than take responsibility for their own childhood repression.
+Financially, they did put me in a real bind, but as long I have health, my finances will eventually recover sooner or later.
+Seeing this scenario played on a grand scale on the world's stage is breaking my heart.

 Donald Trump is going to do to America and the whole world what the sociopaths in Sxxxpxxxr did to me.
-It's heartbreaking that some people after working with me and seeing what I went through at Sxxxxxxxr still emotionally blind and driven by the dead hand of their own repression to vote for a very damaged man like Donald Trump.
+It's heartbreaking that some people, after working with me and seeing what I went through at Sxxxxxxxr, are still emotionally blind and driven by the dead hand of their own repression to vote for a very damaged man like Donald Trump.
 I agree with everything written in the article.
 I only disagree with the very end.
-Because once we give power to a lunatic like America people have given to this lunatic of Donald Trump, they will not give up power without their own destruction and the destruction of many.
+Because once we give power to a lunatic like America, people have given to this lunatic of Donald Trump, they will not give up power without their own destruction and the destruction of many.
 Throwing him a bone will not stop him now from destroying himself and many in the process.
-Just look into history how every dictator ended.
+Just look into the history of how every dictator ended.

 These words by Alice Miller go right to the heart!
-"Kafka was hardly aware of the fact that the main sources of his imagination were deeply hidden in his early childhood.
+"Kafka was hardly aware that the main sources of his imagination were deeply hidden in his early childhood.
 Most writers aren't.
-But the amnesia of an artist or writer, though sometimes a burden for their body, doesn't have any negative consequences for society.
-The readers simply admire the work and are rarely interested in the writers' infancy.
-However, the amnesia of politicians or leaders of sects does afflict countless people, and will continue to do so, as long as society remains blind to the important connections between the denial of traumatic experiences in early childhood and the destructive, criminal actions of individuals.”
+However, the amnesia of an artist or writer, though sometimes a burden for their body, doesn't negatively affect society.
+Readers simply admire the work and are rarely interested in the writer's infancy.
+However, the amnesia of politicians or leaders of sects does afflict countless people.
+It will continue to do so as long as society remains blind to the important connections between the denial of traumatic experiences in early childhood and the destructive, criminal actions of individuals.”
 Read more here

 Diagnosing the president was off-limits to experts – until a textbook case entered the White House